open-simulation-platform/open-simulation-platform.github.io/index.md

 - [kopl](./kopl) - co-simulation configuration tool

-With OSP, simulation models are interconnected using the Functional Mock-up Interface ([FMI](https://fmi-standard.org/)) co-simulation interface.
+With OSP, simulation models are interconnected using the FMI co-simulation interface.
 Based on input-output variable mapping, the OSP master algorithm routes the data between the models.

 There is currently support for FMI 2.0 (including FMI 2.0.1) and FMI 1.0.
 FMI 3.0 will be supported when this standard becomes operational.
-The structure of the co-simulated system can be defined using the System Structure & Parameterization standard ([SSP](https://ssp-standard.org/)) or the new model interface standard OSP Interface Specification ([OSP-IS]()) developed in the OSP project.
+The structure of the co-simulated system can be defined using the System Structure & Parameterization standard ([SSP](https://ssp-standard.org/)) or the new [OSP System Structure](/libcosim/configuration) format that enables the use of OSP-IS.

 The main benefit introduced with OSP-IS is the possibility to define FMU interconnections at a higher level, i.e. variable group connections rather than scalar connections.
 Additionally, it enables automatic unit conversions and provides the a